TheyCallMeEzraieel/Custom-Vehicle-Menu/README.md

-## qb-customvehicle Dependencies, Description, Installation Guide and Preview
+# qb-customvehicle Dependencies, Description, Installation Guide and Preview
-# Dependencies
+## Dependencies
 [MenuV](https://github.com/ThymonA/menuv)
-# Description
+## Description
-`qb-customvehicle` currently is a **Vehicle Mods Customization** menu and it would work only for admin's permission.
+`qb-customvehicle` currently is a **Vehicle Mods Customization** menu and it would only work for administration permissions.
 You can open the UI Menu through `/custom`.
-# Installation Guide
+## Installation Guide
 First of all download the script [here](https://en.wikipedia.org/wiki/N/A) Place it in `resources` folder then ensure it right before `menuv`'s execution e.g.